greenboxal/doggohub/doc/development/shell_commands.md

 ## Do not use the backticks

 Capturing the output of shell commands with backticks reads nicely, but you are forced to pass the command as one string to the shell.
 We explained above that this is unsafe.
-In the main GitLab codebase, the solution is to use `Gitlab::Popen.popen` instead.
+In the main DoggoHub codebase, the solution is to use `Gitlab::Popen.popen` instead.

 ```ruby
 # Wrong